zuba2033/mars-photos/README.md

 You can run this project locally just do:

-* clone branch `review` with `git clone https://github.com/Oodmincheg/movie-db.git` or fork it and then clone it from your forked repo
+* clone branch `review` with `git clone https://github.com/zuba2033/mars-photos.git` or fork it and then clone it from your forked repo
-* `cd movie-db`
+* `cd mars-photos`
 * `npm install`
 * `npm start`